#nopunishments #norewards #noshame #noblame #notalktalktalk

 Letting yourself down each time you lose it with your little guy.

-One of you asked, “How do I do this without burning out my own insides because the frustration is like a fire inside me?”
+You long to do this parenting thing without burning out your own insides because the frustration is like a fire inside you.

 And what about your boy?
-Whom you love dearly.
+Who you love dearly.
 You're worried.

 And in the short run, how do you get him to listen?
 To share?
 To sleep?
 To be kind?

 WITHOUT LOSING IT YOURSELF AND FEELING LIKE CRAP AFTER.

 I’m here to tell you that there’s lots you can do to stack the deck in his – and your – favor!

 I know it doesn’t seem like it should be so hard, but the reality is that having kids changed your life in ways you couldn’t possibly have imagined, and there are very few societies that support parents well.
 Know of any?

 • a son who is aggressive, fearful, or who has lots of big, loud feelings